-The Islamic holy month of Ramadan began on 18 June 2015.
+The Islamic holy month of Ramadan is expected to begin on or around 6 June 2016.
 During Ramadan, Australians travelling to countries with significant Muslim communities should take care to respect religious and cultural sensitivities, rules and customs.
 In particular, people who are not fasting are advised to avoid eating, drinking and smoking in public and in the presence of people who are fasting.
 For more information see our Ramadan bulletin.

 Australians travelling to Muslim countries and countries with significant Muslim communities should take great care to respect religious and cultural sensitivities, rules and customs.
 Ramadan and Shia religious festivals are particularly sensitive times.

 Women, in particular, should be careful to dress modestly in public avoiding wearing tight clothes, shorts or low-cut tops.
 Loose fitting clothes that cover shoulders and legs will likely avoid unwarranted attention.

 Hotels may refuse to provide accommodation to couples who are unable to provide proof of marriage.

 The use of bad language, rude gestures or public displays of affection will cause offence and may get you into trouble with the police.